draftingsolutions876/draftingsolutions876.github.io/README.md

-# Andrew Samuda's Portfolio 🎨
+# Andrew Samuda's Portfolio

 Welcome to my online portfolio!
 Here you'll find a collection of my past work, sketches, and projects.

 ---

 ## About Me
-Hi, I'm **Andrew**, an artist passionate about drawing and visual storytelling.
-I enjoy creating illustrations, concept art, and designs for various projects.
+Hi, I'm **Andrew**, an experienced Civil Engineer and Draftsman with several years of experience in designing and drafting precise, detailed engineering and architectural plans.
+I specialiaze in Revit, Civil 3D, and AutoCAD delivering high quality drawings that meet project specifications and deadlines.

 ---